Lakshmisundaramoorthy/FoodRush-Food-Ordering-System/README.md

 FoodRush is an online food ordering platform where users can browse food items, search for food, add items to their cart, manage their wishlist, apply coupons, place orders, select payment methods, rate food items, and view their order history.

-The project combines **full-stack web development, database management, and business intelligence** in one practical application.
+The project combines **full-stack web development, database management, and business intelligence** into one practical application.

 ### Main Components